-Designing a single storey extension: maximising the opening from the hallway or existing room
+Single storey extension designs: maximising the opening from the hallway or existing room

 The wider and taller the opening that links the hallway of the existing house or the original room that's being extended and new single storey extension, the more the new addition will feel like a natural part of the house.

-Designing a single storey extension: match ceiling levels to adjoining downstairs rooms
+Single storey extension designs: match ceiling levels to adjoining downstairs rooms

 The ceiling height between the original house and the new extension should, ideally, be the same.
 If they’re different, however, the higher ceiling can often be brought down by adding new battens and plasterboarding over the top.